ouromoros/PowerGPT/README.md

 Install-Module PowerGPT
 ```

-The program will ask input for openai API key on first use.
+**You will need an OpenAI API key to use the program**.
+The program will ask input for the API key on first use.
 To reset the API key, use `-ResetConfig` option.

 ## Usage